You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 Transcript:

-I vow to taste the truth of the Tathagata's words.
-This morning, I want to talk about the fifth prajnaparamita, which is called dhyana.
-This word dhyana is a Sanskrit word which has the counterpart of the Pali term jhana, J-H-A-N-A. And in Pali terms, jhana referred to a specific meditation practice, a sequence of practices called the four dhyanas of the form realm.
+This morning I want to talk about the fifth prajnaparamita, which is called dhyana.
+This word dhyana is a Sanskrit word which has the counterpart of the Pali term jhana, J-H-A-N-A. And in Pali terms, jhana referred to a specific meditation practice.

-Dhyana is prajnaparamita.
-A meditation which is not concerned with Prajna is not the concern of Buddhism.
+Meditation, which is not concerned with but prajna is not the concern of Buddhism.
 So in Buddhist meditation, or dhyana, it must be the dhyana of prajna.
 And prajna is very difficult to define, but for our purposes we can say that prajna is the expression of the essence of mind.

 [05:46]

 or Buddha nature, what the Sixth Patriarch calls essence of mind, and what Dogen and other people call Buddha nature.
 And Buddha nature, of course, is what we call true nature.
-So the purpose of dhyana or purpose of meditation is to reach or bring us to where we can realize our true nature.
+So purpose of dhyana or purpose of meditation is to reach or bring us to where we can realize our true nature.
 Why we meditate is to gain access to our fundamental self.
-And Samadhi is what the Sixth Patriarch calls the quintessence of Prajna.
+And samadhi is what the Sixth Patriarch calls the quintessence of prajna.

 [06:57]